 And from the time that the daily sacrifice shall be taken away,

-This explanation is given after Daniel asks for more information (12:8) after he was reminded of the 3½ years of persecution (12:7).
-The “1290 days” therefore explain the 3½ years of 12:7.
-Since 12:11 only specifies a start event, it is implied that the 1290 days and the 3½ years end at the same time.
-Since the 3½ years is equal to 1260 days (Rev. 12:6, 14), the 1290 days is 30 days longer than the 3½ years, and therefore start 30 days before the beginning of the persecution.
+Daniel received this explanation after asking for more information (12:8), after he was reminded of the 3½ years of persecution (12:7).
+The 1290 days, therefore, explain the 3½ years.
+Since 12:11 only specifies a beginning event, it implies that the 1290 days and the 3½ years end simultaneously.
+Since the 3½ years is equal to 1260 days (see Rev. 12:6, 14), the 1290 days is 30 days longer than the 3½ years, and therefore start 30 days before the beginning of the persecution.
 (The alternative interpretation, which understands the 1260 days to be equal to 1290 days by playing around with leap years, makes a mockery of 12:11.)

-Critics assume that the 2300 is equal to 1150 real days, and that this is the duration of the defilement of the sanctuary.
+Critics assume that the 2300 “evening morning” is equal to 1150 real days and that this is the duration of the defilement of the sanctuary.
 But then the 1150 days and the 1290 days commence at the same time, namely when the sanctuary is defiled, which means that the 1150 days end 140 days before the end of the 1290 days.
 This means that the saints are persecuted for 140 days after the sanctuary has been cleansed.
 This is not logical.
-Critics have no acceptable explanation for the differences between the times periods; the 2300 “evening morning”, the 3½ times and the 1260, 1290 and 1335 days.
+Critics have no acceptable explanation for the differences between the times periods; the 2300 “evening morning,” the 3½ times and the 1260, 1290 and 1335 days.

 Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand).
 (Mat 24:15)

-Magnify himself: “The king … will exalt and magnify himself above every god and … He will show no regard for the gods of his fathers … nor will he show regard for any other god; for he will magnify himself above them all” (11:36-37).
-Antiochus did not “magnify himself above every god”.
-Neither did he had no regard the God of his fathers.
-To the contrary; he promoted the religion of his fathers.
-For instance, he set a statue of Zeus up in the temple in Jerusalem.
+“The king … will exalt and magnify himself above every god and … He will show no regard for the gods of his fathers … nor will he show regard for any other god; for he will magnify himself above them all” (11:36-37).
+“But instead he will honor a god of fortresses, a god whom his fathers did not know” (11:38).

 - He appeared on the scene 483 years after a decree to restore and rebuild Jerusalem.